pwagner/react-dachswitch/README.md

 - **Zero Dependencies** (besides React/ReactDOM)
 - **DOM-based Filtering**: Works with any HTML structure, not just React components.
 - **Plug & Play**: Drop it in, and it automatically works on elements with `data-country` (customizable).
+- **State Persistence**: Optionally saves user selection to `localStorage` so it remembers preferences on reload.
 - **Customizable**: Supports single-select, multi-select, and "Select All" modes.
 - **Flexible**: Filter by standard data attributes or custom attributes (like `lang` or `data-market`).
 - **Aesthetic**: Built with modern UI principles (Tailwind-ready).